aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/install.md

 sidebar_position: 30
 ---

 The first thing we'll do is install cluster-autoscaler in our cluster.
-As part of the lab preparation an IAM role has already been created for cluster-autoscaler to call the appropriate AWS APIs.
+As part of the lab preparation, an IAM role has already been created for cluster-autoscaler to call the appropriate AWS APIs.

-All that we have left to do is install cluster-autoscaler as a helm chart:
+All that remains is to install cluster-autoscaler using a Helm chart:

 ```bash
 $ helm repo add autoscaler https://kubernetes.github.io/autoscaler